anyone-can-cook/rclass1/syllabus/rclass1_syllabus.md

 -	It is expected that students may disagree with the research presented or the opinions of their fellow classmates.
 To disagree is fine but to disparage others' views is unacceptable.
 All comments should be kept civil and thoughtful.
 - It is imperative that we respect one another in this course, and all other spaces.
 One way to gain/show respect is to actively listen to one another.
 Please do not text, tweet, email, Facebook, LinkedIn, browse the internet, and such during class.
 - In the unlikely event that Zoom is down, please be sure to check your email often for instructions on how we will complete that class session in an asynchronous manner.

+**Class Zoom guidelines**

+All synchronous class sessions will be held online, via Zoom.
+Below, we have outlined some general guidelines about Zoom learning.
+As we continue learning together, we can add to and change the below list.
+I'm open to your feedback and your experiences as we continue to learn how to learn via Zoom.

+- **Video**: We will not require students to turn on their video during synchronous lectures.
+We encourage students to turn on their video only if they feel comfortable doing so-- particularly during small group breakout rooms.
+- **Audio**: We ask students to mute their microphones when they are not speaking.
+We encourage the use of earphones or headphones if you are in a space with background noise.
+- **Zoom outage**: In the unlikely event that zoom is down, the instructors will email the class with instruction for completing the class section in an asynchronous manner.
+Therefore, if Zoom is not functioning properly during the class period, be sure to check your email often.
+- **Internet connectivity**: We understand that having access to a stable internet connection and/or electronic equipment is a privilege.
+With that in mind, we want to provide a space where everyone has the resources they need to do well in the class.
+If you have any issues with your internet connection and/or don't have access to electronic equipment, please reach out to the instructors.

 ## Academic accomodations